Blaisorblade/pdbp.github.io/index.md

    - extra capabilities
    - pure I/0

-Moreover we claim that
+To finish:e claim that

- - Pointfree program description based application programming naturally leads to deep insights into the nature of programs since it requires you, as an application developer, to reason at an elegant (and reasonably powerful) level of abstraction.
+ - Pointfree program description based application programming naturally leads to deep insights into the nature of programs.
+It requires you, as an application developer, to reason at an appropriate elegant (and reasonably powerful) level of abstraction.
- - Pointful computation description based library programming naturally leads to deep insights into the nature of computations since it allows you, as a library developer, to reason at a powerful (and reasonably elegant) level of abstraction.
+ - Pointful computation description based library programming naturally leads to deep insights into the nature of computations.
+It allows you, as a library developer, to reason at an appropriate, powerful (and reasonably elegant) level of abstraction.

-Hopefully, the statements above sounds exiting to both programmers with and programmers without a background in computer science.
+Hopefully, the statements above sound exiting to both programmers with and programmers without a background in computer science.

 ## **Explaining `trait Program`**

 ### **Warning**

 From now on this document contains a lot of code.
-When reading it in sequential order, you will often be confronted with the word *Consider* followed by code that has not been explained yet.
+When reading it in sequential order, you will often be confronted with code that has not been explained yet.
 Do not worry, the code will be explained in the paragraph immediately below it.

 ### **`Program`**